davlo199/MDFHPCode/README.md

 library("PtProcess")
 resid<-residuals(x0)
 ```
-returns the residual process for the ETAS model fit to the Middle America Trench data set.
+returns the residual process for the ETAS model fit to the Middle America Trench data set, which can also be done for the Japan data set in a similar manner.

 Calculation of the transformed time residual process for the MDFHP model is done in the "MultiDimResiduals.m" script.